Device-independent Randomness Expansion with Entangled Photons

-{\textbf{Methods}}\\ \emph{Data Acquisition}: To keep the experiment aligned and well-functioning we collected data in a series of cycles, with each cycle lasting approximately one hour.
-Every cycle began with 2 minutes of calibration data consisting of a standard loophole-free Bell test with the Pockels cells operating at $250$ kHz.
-Data was recorded in files consisting of $2^{14}$ blocks (just over $2\SI{min}$) with up to $30$ files saved in a cycle.
-At the end of each file, approximately $5$ seconds of additional calibration data was saved.
-After every 5 files, a quick check was made using motorized waveplates to see whether the experiment was still performing well.
+{\textbf{Methods}}\\ \emph{Data Acquisition}: To keep the experiment aligned and well-functioning we collected data in a series of cycles, with each cycle consisting of up to one hour worth of data for expansion analysis.
+Every cycle began with approximately 2 minutes of calibration data consisting of a standard loophole-free Bell test with the Pockels cells operating at $250$ kHz, which was stored in a calibration file.
+Subsequent data was recorded in expansion files, with each expansion file consisting of $2^{14}$ blocks (approximately $2$ minutes).
+At the end of each expansion file, approximately $5$ seconds of additional calibration data was saved.
+After every 5 expansion files, a quick check was made using motorized waveplates to see whether the experiment was still performing well.
 If the efficiency dropped or the visibility of the entangled state changed, then an automated realignment of the setup was performed, and a new cycle was started.
+If not, up to 30 expansion files were obtained in the current cycle before proceeding to the next cycle.
 In this way, enough calibration data was collected to allow our analysis protocol to adapt to experimental drifts in our setup.

 {\emph{Parameter Determination}}: There are several parameters that must be determined before running our analysis so that the desired number of random bits $k_{\text{out}}$ at soundness error $\epsilon$ can be obtained.
-They are the power $\beta > 0$, a maximum number of blocks $N_b$ to acquire, and a minimum final entropy witness $G_{\min}$ required for success.
-The analysis stops with success if the running entropy witness exceeds $G_{\min}$ and fails if this is not achieved after $N_b$ blocks.
-To determine these parameters, we used the first $16$ cycles of data, which contains $4,502,276$ blocks (about $7.4\SI{\%}$ of the recorded data) for commissioning and training purposes.
-After the parameters are determined and fixed, the protocol is run on the data.
-Blocks are analyzed sequentially using the PEFs.
-The PEFs are constructed using calibration data that is periodically taken during the experiments, allowing our analysis to adapt to any experimental drifts or changes that occur over time (see Sect.~\ref{sect:calib} of the SI).
-After processing the blocks in each file, a check is made to see if the running entropy witness $G$ surpasses $G_{\min}$.
+They are the power $\beta > 0$, a maximum number of blocks $N_b$ to acquire, and a minimum final entropy witness $W_{\min}$ required for success.
+The analysis stops with success if the running entropy witness exceeds $W_{\min}$ and fails if this is not achieved after $N_b$ blocks.
+To determine these parameters, we use the first $16$ cycles of data, which contains $4,502,276$ blocks (about $7.4\%$ of the recorded data), for commissioning and training purposes.
+After the parameters are determined and fixed, the protocol is run on the non-commissioning data.
+Blocks are analyzed sequentially using the PEFs with power $\beta$.
+The PEFs are constructed and updated using the calibration data that is periodically taken during the experiment, allowing our analysis to adapt to any experimental drifts or changes that occur over time (see the Supplementary Information for details).
+After processing the blocks in each file, a check is made to see if the running entropy witness surpasses $W_{\min}$.